samber/lo/README.md

 Creates a slice of the map keys.
 > [!NOTE]
-> The order of the keys isn't guaranteed to be sorted, so sort the output slice if needed.
+> The order of the keys isn't guaranteed to be sorted for performance reason, so sort the output slice if needed.

 ```go
 keys := lo.Keys(map[string]int{"foo": 1, "bar": 2})